Rethink Robotics: History

-In October 2019, one year after the acquisition of assets through the German HAHN Group, Rethink Robotics launched the new Sawyer BLACK Edition.
+In October 2019, Rethink Robotics launched the new Sawyer BLACK Edition.
 The headquarters of Rethink Robotics moved from Rheinböllen to Bochum in mid 2020, and signed a partnership with Siemens.

 In August 2024 Rethink Robotics GmbH was shut down due to operational reasons.

-In September 2024 Rethink Robotics, Inc. reappears with new products.
-After a long hiatus, the company celebrated its rebirth at the IMTS The International Manufacturing Technology Show in 2024 with a new product portfolio including a cobot and AMR line.
+In September 2024 Rethink Robotics, Inc. reappeared with new products.
+However, this relaunch failed, and shut down the following year.